gndec-yjs/CT_Lab/Manual/Experiment_7.md

 ## Precautions

-- Ensure the mass of the sample is accurate at all stages, and measure to the nearest 0.5 gm.
+- Ensure the mass of the sample is accurate at all stages, and measure to the nearest 0.5 g.
 - Clean the wire basket and other apparatus before each use.
 - The sample should be free of any foreign materials.
 - Ensure the aggregate is saturated but surface dry during weighing.